pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 **UNDER CONSTRUCTION...**
 **UNDER CONSTRUCTION...**

+### CONGRATULATION !! you are ready for the last part of this lab : Demo Part 3 - Add Malicious ip addresses into SecureX blocking feeds.

-## Webex Bot and Webex Adaptive cards
+## learn about Webex Bot and Webex Adaptive cards

 Webex is a great integration for XDR, that gives to XDR a nice and very efficient user interface.